CalPolyCSC/thesis-template/README.md

 The file ```bib_info.tex``` allows you to switch between the two.
 If you plan on providing a Bibliography, then you should keep the ```\nocite{*}``` command and put all works that you want to be included in your bibliography into the ```references.bib```.
 If you plan on providing a References section, then you should remove the ```\nocite{*}``` command and uncomment the line redefining the ```\bibname``` macro.
-Biblatex will only use the cited entries from the ```references.bib``` file.
-So you can keep unused entries in this file without them appearing in your References section.
+In this case, biblatex will only use the cited entries from the ```references.bib``` file, and you can keep unused entries in this file without them appearing in your References section.

 ## Think Twice About Modifying These Files
 The root file for this project is ```main.tex```.